aiscience-22/UA_War/README.md

 For discovering trends and prediction we chose to use Supervised Machine Learning Linear Regression Model, considering that as result of prediction we will have negative sentiment, which is a number.

 As we intended to show that Ukrainian War news have impact on the trend of tweets negative sentiment, we need to predict the number of this sentiment for the days in our prediction dataset.
-Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweets negative sentiment will rise or not.
-So far we have managed the machine learning model to return us to labels just for two days of war:
+Our supervised machine learning model might predict, based on tweet data and information about news, whether a tweet's negative sentiment will rise or not.
+So far we have accomplished for the machine learning model to return to us the labels just for two days of war:

 ![img15.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img15.png)

-We assume that further we can predict emotional importance of the events of war by the sentiment analysis of tweets.
-For first segment we use for that simple linear regression, but at the next segment we could try to make clasterisation for Twitter users for more accurate trend prediction.
+We assume that we can predict the emotional importance of war events by the sentiment analysis of tweets.
+For the first segment, we used simple linear regression, but at the next segment we could try to use clusterization for Twitter users to obtain a more accurate trend prediction.

-Our mockup dataset has data for two days only from 180 days of war yet.
-This is due to the duration of the calculation of sentiment analysis data: even for that two days it took 6 hours to get the result due to size of twitter data.
+Our mockup dataset has data for two days only from 180 days of war to date.
+This is due to the duration of the calculation of sentiment analysis data: even for that two days it took 6 hours to get the result due to the size of twitter data.

 ## Technologies, languages, tools, and algorithms used throughout the project:

 **Used tools:**